TinTin-25/homad-theme-review/README.md

 ## Pixel configuration

-The theme embeds Meta and TikTok pixels via `snippets/tracking-pixel.liquid`.
+The theme fires Meta and TikTok events via `snippets/tracking-pixel.liquid`.
-The pixel IDs can be set from the theme editor under **Tracking pixels**:
+Load the pixel scripts through Shopify or an app, then set the IDs under **Tracking pixels**:

 - **Meta pixel ID** – value for `settings.meta_pixel_id`
 - **TikTok pixel ID** – value for `settings.tiktok_pixel_id`

 Edit these fields in your theme settings instead of modifying the snippet directly.
+Leaving an ID blank disables events for that pixel.

 ## Checkout purchase tracking